ns1-terraform/terraform-provider-ns1/website/docs/r/monitoringjob.html.markdown

 The following arguments are supported:

 * `name` - (Required) The free-form display name for the monitoring job.
 * `job_type` - (Required) The type of monitoring job to be run.
+See NS1 API docs for supported values.
-* `active` - (Required) Indicates if the job is active or temporaril.y disabled.
+* `active` - (Required) Indicates if the job is active or temporarily disabled.
 * `regions` - (Required) The list of region codes in which to run the monitoring job.
+See NS1 API docs for supported values.
 * `frequency` - (Required) The frequency, in seconds, at which to run the monitoring job in each region.
 * `rapid_recheck` - (Required) If true, on any apparent state change, the job is quickly re-run after one second to confirm the state change before notification.
 * `policy` - (Required) The policy for determining the monitor's global status based on the status of the job in all regions.
+See NS1 API docs for supported values.
 * `config` - (Required) A configuration dictionary with keys and values depending on the jobs' type.
 * `notify_delay` - (Optional) The time in seconds after a failure to wait before sending a notification.
 * `notify_repeat` - (Optional) The time in seconds between repeat notifications of a failed job.